Back to blog

 Three patterns kill agent workflows before they ship:

 1. No clear handoff protocol.
 The agent completes its task but has nowhere to put the result.
 The deliverable sits in a temp folder.
 No one picks it up.
 No downstream action fires.
+Here's what actually happened at one client: the agent generated 40 sales proposals perfectly, but because no one had defined where they should land, every single one vanished into a folder nobody checked.

 3. Wrong scope per agent.
 Giving one agent too much responsibility creates fragile, hard-to-debug pipelines.
 Specialized agents with clear lanes—one for research, one for writing, one for QA, one for publishing—are more reliable and easier to maintain.
+We ended up restructuring an entire workflow because one overextended agent kept failing in ways that didn't make sense until we broke it into parts.

 The best agentic workflows we've seen share this structure: